maxpou/nest-react-graphql/README.md

 - [Apollo](https://www.apollographql.com/) for BE+FE
 - [TypeScript](https://www.typescriptlang.org/docs/) for BE+FE
 - [GraphQL Code Generator](https://www.graphql-code-generator.com/) for FE to generate GraphQL models
+- [Turborepo](https://turborepo.org) for the monorepo management

+_Note:_

+- this monorepo is a sandbox for experimenting Turborepo.
+[Here's my blog post about it](https://www.maxpou.fr/turborepo).
-_Note:_ this project uses Nestjs's ["code first" approach](https://docs.nestjs.com/graphql/quick-start#code-first) to generate GraphQL models.
+- this project uses Nestjs's ["code first" approach](https://docs.nestjs.com/graphql/quick-start#code-first) to generate GraphQL models.

 ## Commands